ronniefuertes/recommendation-system-movies-similarity-and-rating/README.md

 The project can be replicated using the `requirements.txt` file.

 ## Overview
-Create a generalized movie recommendation system for each user based on the popularity of the movie.
+Create a generalized movie recommendation system for each user based on the similarity of the movie.
 The basic idea behind this recommender is that movies that are more popular and critically acclaimed are more likely to be liked by the average audience.

 The process for creating the system involves performing data engineering (data extraction, transformation, loading, and exposing through an API) and then machine learning (EDA, training).